Islandora/documentation/docs/user-documentation/intro-to-claw.md

 # Intro to Islandora CLAW

-Islandora CLAW is the project name for development of Islandora to work with Fedora 4.
-The current release of Islandora, known as 7.x-1.x, works as a bridge between Drupal 7.x and Fedora 3.
+Islandora CLAW is the project name for development of Islandora to work with Fedora 4, also known as Islandora 7.x-2.x.
+To fully understand Islandora CLAW, it is best to start by looking at its contrasts to the previous version of Islandora, known as 7.x-1.x.

+Islandora 7.x-1.x works as a bridge between Drupal 7.x and Fedora 3.
 Put simply, Islandora 7.x-1.x is middleware between Fedora 3 and Drupal 7.x, sometimes expressed as a hamburger:
 ## Islandora 7.x-1.x (with Fedora 3)
 ![image](https://github.com/Islandora-CLAW/CLAW/blob/master/docs/assets/hamburger.png)